Politics of Nigeria: Legislative branch

 The legislature is said to be the first among the three arms of government – the legislature, executive, and the judiciary.
-These arms are characterized by the principle of separation of power as each is supposed to be independent of the other.
+The principle of separation of powers characterises these arms as each is supposed to be independent of the other.
 The legislature derives its powers from the 1999 Constitution (as amended) in Sections 4(1) and 4(2).
 The legislature is vested with the powers to make laws for the peace, order and good governance of the Federation.

 “It is also vested with investigatory powers, financial powers, confirmation and impeachment powers.
 The Legislature is the symbol of democracy all over the world.
 Under Section 4 (1) of the 1999 Constitution of the Federal Republic of Nigeria (as amended) (the "Constitution"), the National Assembly of Nigeria often called NASS is vested with the legislative powers of the Federal Republic of Nigeria.
 That is the power to make laws for the peace, order, and good government of the Federation with respect to any matter included in the Exclusive Legislative List and the Concurrent List – a list of 12 items that both NASS and states' house of assembly can legislate on.
 This legislative power is typically exercised through bills passed by the NASS which are assented to by the president.
 Bills generally come in two forms – either a private bill which affects private citizens, corporate entities and/or a particular class of people or public bills which affect the general public.
 A bill can be introduced in either chamber of the NASS by members of the respective chambers or the executive arm of government.
 The National Assembly of Nigeria has two chambers: the House of Representatives and the Senate.
 The House of Representatives is the lower chamber of Nigeria's bicameral National Assembly and is presided over by the speaker of the House of Representatives.
 It has 360 members each of the federal constituencies of the country, who are elected for four-year terms in single-seat constituencies.
 The Senate, which has 109 members, is presided over by the president of the Senate.
 A total of 108 members are elected for four-year terms in 36 three-seat constituencies, which correspond to the country's 36 states.
 One member is selected in the single-seat constituency of the federal capital.